-Robert Sommer is an Environmental Psychologist and currently holds the position of Distinguished Professor of Psychology Emeritus at the University of California, Davis.
+Robert Sommer was an Environmental Psychologist and Distinguished Professor of Psychology at the University of California, Davis.

-- Is best known for his book Personal Space: The Behavioral Basis of Design, first published in 1969, he has written 14 other books and more than 600 publications on a variety of subjects
+- Known for his book Personal Space: The Behavioral Basis of Design, first published in 1969, he wrote 14 other books and more than 600 publications on a variety of subjects

-- Environmental psychology includes research in mental hospitals, libraries, classrooms, and living spaces
+- Environmental psychology included research in mental hospitals, libraries, classrooms, and living spaces

 - Taught in Sweden and the University of Alberta, and then at the University of California, Davis in 1963

-- Consulting work includes the design of bicycle paths, residence halls, geriatric housing, airports, offices, prisons, farmers’ markets, and other facilities
+- Consulting work included the design of bicycle paths, residence halls, geriatric housing, airports, offices, prisons, farmers’ markets, and other facilities

 - Received a number of awards including: City-University Research Award, City of Davis; Research Award, California Alliance for the Mentally Ill; Career Research Award, Environmental Design Research Association; Kurt Lewin Award, Division 9 APA; Fulbright Award to Estonia, USSR; and many others